Brent Cross Town: Construction

 The Exploratory Park, a new public park, opened in August 2020.
-In October 2020, the developers Argent Related released their plans for the new town, including facilities for sport and play, pedestrian-friendly routes and being a net zero carbon town by 2030.
+In October 2020, the developers Related Argent released their plans for the new town, including facilities for sport and play, pedestrian-friendly routes and being a net zero carbon town by 2030.
+The park features a water fountain incorporating a design by architect Jonathan Wren.
+A 2021 community survey commissioned by Barnet Council reported that 87% of local residents rated the park "very good" or "excellent" for promoting wellbeing and community engagement.